liquidnitrogen2227/collaborative-canvas/README.md

 ## Testing multi-user

 Open two tabs at http://localhost:3000 and draw.
-You should see strokes mirrored across tabs live.
-A small cursor broadcast is implemented too for presence.
+You’ll see live strokes and cursors across tabs.
+Use Ctrl+Z / Ctrl+Y or toolbar buttons for global undo/redo.

 ## Notes / Limitations

-- No persistence or undo/redo yet; this is a minimal working baseline.
+- In-memory history only (no persistence).
+Deploying multiple instances would need shared state (e.g., Redis pub/sub + store).
+- Global undo/redo is LIFO across all users (last operation wins), by design per assignment.
+- Collision/conflict resolution is server-order based.
+Eraser uses compositing to non-destructively remove pixels from prior ops.

 ## Deploy to Render (recommended for realtime)